An Indigo Dye Workshop with Flora Arbuthnott

-Following on from my semi-successful attempt to create a woad vat, I wanted to have a go with indigo.
-Instead of creating my own vat, I booked onto an evening workshop in Bristol where I could use an existing indigo vat and learn how to make my own.
-I also wanted to test how knitted fabric would react with indigo, and whether shibori resist would work well on stretchy fabric.
+Following on from my semi-successful attempt to create a woad vat, I wanted to have a go with indigo (a tropical source of blue dye).
+Instead of creating my own vat, I booked onto an evening workshop in Bristol where I could use a pre-made indigo vat, and also learn how to make my own.
+I also wanted to test how knitted fabric would react with indigo, and whether shibori-style resist techniques would work well on a stretchy textile.

 Flora Arbuthnott facilitated the workshop.
 She is a printmaker, forager and natural dyer, and says this about her dye practice: